meribold/git-snap/readme.md

 the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using `git snap`.

-`git snap` is save.
-It doesn't touch the working tree (working directory) and saves and restores the index.

 ## What exactly is included in a snapshot commit

 The version of a file that gets committed is always the one in your working tree.
 Which